muchimi/JoystickGremlinEx/README.md

 # Change log

-### (m77T13A)
+### (m77T14)
-- Change: Containers that support ordering have an updated look and gain top/bottom interaction buttons.
+- Change: Containers that support ordering or re-ordering such as Sequence or Chain have an updated look and gain top/bottom interaction buttons.

+- Fix: Chain Container: no display in some situations.
+- Fix: Sequence Container: resolves an issue with repeat mode refactor
+- Fix: API: resolved an issue when using versioning mode to store data

+### (m77T13)

 - Fix: Play Sound: exception on generate due to refactor.
-- Fix: Chain Container: no display
-- Fix: Sequence Container: repeat mode mapped to loop mode

 ### (m77T12)
 - New: add locale voice filter for Edge TTS mode to simplify voice selection.